 The members of the Audit & Risk Committee are Melanie Willis (Chair), Glen Boreham and Helen Nash.
-Details of meetings held during the year and attendance by Committee members are set out in the Directors' Report in the 2017 Annual Report.
-The Committee is governed by the Audit & Risk Committee Charter.
+Details of meetings held during the year and attendance by Committee members are set out in the Directors' Report in the 2018 Annual Report.
+The Committee is governed by the Audit & Risk Committee Charter, which was updated in February 2018.